-Sanford Underground Research Facility: Six weeks helping with the assembly of the LZ detector, in the heart of the Black Hills in South Dakota.
+Sanford Underground Research Facility: Two months spent helping with the assembly of the LZ detector, in the heart of the Black Hills in South Dakota.

 Vera's Voyage: Read a story I wrote to a group of young students.
 The story combines natural elemts with complex ideas derived from Dark Matter.

 If a tree falls art excibition: Produced and excibited a piece of art inspired by concepts derived from Cosmology.
 Visited the space and interacted with the audience communicating the science behind the art.

 Astrohack Week 2018: An amazing opportunity to be reminded of the fun in hacking software for a week.